BU-Spark/se-bu-csc-hours-tracking/README.md

 # BU CSC Hours Tracker

-Throughout  2024, our team has been developing BU CSC Hours Tracker.
+Throughout  2024 and into 2025, our team has been developing BU CSC Hours Tracker.
 Its mission is to connect BU students with nonprofit organizations.

 ## **Description**